Virtual-Coffee/virtualcoffee.io/CONTRIBUTING.md

 We're going to assume you know what [github](https://www.howtogeek.com/180167/htg-explains-what-is-github-and-what-do-geeks-use-it-for/) is (otherwise, how would you be reading this?).

 If you haven't made a github account as yet, make one [now](https://github.com).
 It's free!

+## Discussions

+For questions, comments, or other discussion topics that don’t have a clear action, please use the [discussion board](https://github.com/Virtual-Coffee/virtualcoffee.io/discussions).

+For example, if you want to ask “Should we do…” or “How do I do…”, you’ll start in the discussion board.
+This allows a whole-group conversation, and we can integrate the answer into docs or issues as necessary.

 ## Working With Issues